eclipse-che/che-operator/README.md

 From command you can see the operator will be compiled to binary  `/tmp/che-operator/che-operator`.
 This command is useful to make sure that che-operator is still compiling after your changes.

-Also you can use the corresponding VSCode task:`Compile che-operator code`.
+You can also use the corresponding VSCode task:`Compile che-operator code`.

 ### Format code